-To put it bluntly, the last four years have witnessed the Nehruvian Indian National Congress party shed its clothes one by one and stand naked as the political face of Breaking India forces.
+To put it bluntly, the last six years have witnessed the Nehruvian Indian National Congress party shed its clothes one by one and stand naked as the political face of Breaking India forces.

 This essay narrates the story of how it happened.

-Two recent news reports are a good place to begin.
+Two random news reports are a good place to begin.

-The second occurred over a month ago when Rahul Gandhi met the ultra-fanatical veteran Maoist and advocate of armed war against the Indian state, Gummadi Vittal Rao or Gaddar.
+The second occurred during the same period when Rahul Gandhi met the ultra-fanatical veteran Maoist and advocate of armed war against the Indian state, Gummadi Vittal Rao or Gaddar.
 This is what transpired:

 And this is barely scratching the surface.
 When even a new entrant like the TRS has to spurn the Congress thereby pushing Rahul Gandhi into the arms of someone like Gaddar, it shows just how close to extinction the Congress party has come.
 Even a Kanhaiya Kumar wants to contest the 2019 elections on a CPI ticket.
 Equally, there’s not a single intellectual or thinker of any serious talent or depth in the party.
 The best it can boast of is Shashi Tharoor, who seems to be permanently stuck in a time warp, treating politics akin to the debating halls and podiums of the St. Stephens elocution society.
 Think about it: today, there’s not a single person of any consequence in the Congress who knows Indian history, our native culture, epics, traditions, heroes, and even the names of our Deities.